ibm-cloud-docs/vpc/backup_service_vpc_ts-snapshot-volume-too-large.md

 You receive an [event notification](/docs/vpc?topic=vpc-event-notifications-events#event-notifications-list) with the error message 'snapshots-volume-too-large'.
 {: tsSymptoms}

-Your backup snapshot could not be created because the parent volume is larger than 10 TB.
+Your backup snapshot could not be created because the parent volume has a Generation 1 volume profile from the `custom` or `tiered` profile family, and it exceeds 10 TB.
 {: tsCauses}

-Snapshots of volumes that are larger than 10 TB are currently not supported.
+Snapshots of Generation 1 volumes that exceed 10 TB are not supported.
 No workaround exists for this issue.
 {: tsResolve}